 Does this sound sales cold call script sound familiar: "Hi, [pause] uhmm ... this is Joe from [ABC] company… [long pause].
 I’m calling to … uhmm ...
 I’m calling because ...
 Oh! [abruptly hangs up]."

-Does this sound familiar?
+Sure.
 Most reps have had at least one embarrassing call like that.
-With little experience and a lousy written script, it’s easy to find yourself in an awkward situation.
+With little experience and a lousy written sales call script, it’s easy to find yourself in an awkward situation.

-To minimize the number of such failed attempts and gain new clients, your outbound efforts should begin with effective cold calling scripts.
-Let’s look at some of the challenges with scripts and ways to improve your cold calling process.
+To minimize the number of such failed attempts and gain new clients, your outbound efforts should begin with an effective B2B cold calling script.
+Let’s look at some of the challenges of prospecting scripts and ways to improve your cold calling process.

 Why Cold Calling Scripts Fail

 Many salespeople assume that cold callings are dead and don’t work anymore.
 If you have poorly drafted sales calling scripts or the SDR is not using them correctly, this may hold true.
 Some of those failed calls can even repel your clients from the product or services you offer.